aqlaboratory/hsm/predict/README.md

 # Usage

 Predictions are run through one of two scripts, `predict_domains.py` and `predict_proteins.py`, for either domain-peptide or protein-protein predictions.
 All domain-peptide interactions that comprise a protein-protein prediction are output from the `predict_proteins.py` script.
+By default, data is output to an `outputs/` directory; please create this directory before running.

 ## Domain-Peptide Interaction Predictions